-- 3.1 A report was last brought before this committee in June 2021 outlining the section 106 agreement amounts for the preceding two years up to December 2020.
-This was due to the lockdown period during the Covid-19 pandemic. - 3.2 The administration of the section 106 process is strictly regulated by the Town and Country Planning Act 1990.
+- 3.1 A report was last brought before this committee in March 2022 outlining the section 106 agreement amounts for the preceding year up to December 2021. - 3.2 The administration of the section 106 process is strictly regulated by the Town and Country Planning Act 1990.
 The resulting section 106 agreements are retained securely by the City Council and officers ensure that payments are received in accordance with the terms in the agreement.
 Once the commuted sum is received it is the responsibility of the City Council to utilise the sum in accordance with the terms of the agreement. - 3.3 In most cases, sums are requested for specific infrastructure because there are three tests that must be satisfied to collect developer contributions; they must be directly related to the development, fairly and reasonable related in scale and kind and necessary to make the development acceptable in planning terms.
 This often determines where the contributions are allocated to.
 Officers do not determine the allocation of these monies.
 The projects that the contributions go towards have been identified by and/or agreed with portfolio holders in line with relevant Vision 2025 objectives and initiatives.